 Instructions

 Answer all questions in a single R Markdown document.
-Please knit to PDF or Word at the end and submit both the PDF/Word document and the .Rmd file for assessment, in that order.
+Please knit to PDF or Word at the end and submit both the PDF/Word document and the ".Rmd" file for assessment, in that order.

 Label questions clearly, as it is done on this question paper.